IABTechLab/uid2docs/api/v2/getting-started/gs-faqs.md

 ### How do I know which decryption key to apply to a UID2?
 <!-- FAQ_25 DSP -->
-The provided [Server-Side SDK Guide for RTB](../sdks/dsp-client-v1-overview.md) updates decryption keys automatically.
+The provided [Server-Side SDK Guide](../sdks/dsp-client-v1-overview.md) updates decryption keys automatically.
 Metadata supplied with the UID2 token discloses the IDs of the decryption keys to use.

 ### Where do I get the decryption keys?
 <!-- FAQ_26 DSP -->
-You can use the [Server-Side SDK Guide for RTB](../sdks/dsp-client-v1-overview.md) library to communicate with the UID2 service and fetch the latest keys.
+You can use the [Server-Side SDK Guide](../sdks/dsp-client-v1-overview.md) library to communicate with the UID2 service and fetch the latest keys.
 To make sure that the keys remain up-to-date, it is recommended to fetch them periodically, for example, once every hour.

 ### How do I know if/when the salt bucket has rotated?
 <!-- FAQ_27 DSP -->